 I’m what you could call an EVangelist.
 I’m all in when it comes to the modern-day electric vehicle (EV).
 Personally, there’s no doubt in my mind that during my lifetime, EVs will replace the majority of combustion-engine vehicles; it’s just a matter of when.
 That said, we’re a long way from EVs taking over the world, which means there are lots of opportunities to influence the EV revolution.

 For utilities, EVs present a tremendous opportunity.
-Our recently published report How Utilities Are Taking Charge of Electric Vehicle Adoption discusses this unique set of circumstances.
-Plucked from the report, here are some of the main reasons why utilities should support EV adoption:
+Here are some of the main reasons why utilities should support EV adoption:

 - EVs could increase electricity consumption by 12 percent or more as early as 2030—good news for utilities that are experiencing flattening loads.